fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 form.
 To make this work, the timing of the packets from either side needs to be closely coordinated.
-Most the complexity of the ICE algorithm comes from trying to coordinate both sides such that they send the related packets at simular times.
+Most the complexity of the ICE algorithm comes from trying to coordinate both sides such that they send the related packets at similar times.

 A key implication of this is that if several ICE machine are running in single browser, what is happening in other ICE machine can't change